How to Reduce Double Bookings with Channel Management

 1. Education is Power

-It is vital that you spend time to learn how your channel manager works.
-There will be a learning curve but much stress and frustration can be mitigated by putting in the groundwork and time to understand the system.
+It is vital that you spend time to learn how your channel manager works - how to update rates, specials and how the connections with each Online Travel Agent (OTA) works.
+There is a learning curve but much stress and frustration can be mitigated by putting in the groundwork and time to understand the system.

 Be sure to have pop-ups turned on for your chosen browser.
 We have a guide on how to do this here.